UCE EY Summer Startup Programme 2018/19

-About the programme
+About the Programme

-- Defining the problem or unmet need
+Defining and validating the problem, pain or unmet need

-- Intellectual property options
+Intellectual property options

-- Team building and management
+Team building and management

 Go to our profiles page to learn about previous participants.